mitsest/android_emulators_docker/README.md

 # Android emulators dockerfile

-This docker container offers different android SDK version emulators(suitable for testing an android application).
+This docker container offers android SDK emulators(API 21 - API 26).
-You can create different emulator configuration files with little effort on  https://mitsest.github.io/avd_conf_generator/ (see below)
+You can create different emulator configuration files with little effort by using  https://mitsest.github.io/avd_conf_generator/ (see below)

 ## Requirements